joelchrono12/joelchrono12.ml/_posts/2021-12-29-adding-mastodon-comments-to-jekyll-blog-2022.md

 In fact, the only thing I kept from Schwan's version is the way to call the API and the basic structure, which I turned into Aristath's syntax.

-I am no expert when it comes to Javascript, but I think this is pretty readable overall.
+I am no expert when it comes to JavaScript, but I think this is pretty readable overall.
 At least a bit more than the code I based this from, or maybe I am now used to this code since I've worked on it for a while.